 Photographer Rich Klein has spent his life in many cities and towns across beautiful New York State.

-A permanent exhibit of his Sullivan Catskills prints are on display inside Eleanor's Country Kitchen at the Villa Roma Resort.
 Since mid November 2018, photographs from the Catskills book have been on display on the first floor of the Sullivan County Government Center in Monticello NY.

-He is a former member of the Catskill Art Society and an associate board member of the Liberty Museum & Arts Center, where he helped curate a major Summer 2017 exhibit "Barns of the Catskills."
+Klein is a former member of the Catskill Art Society and an associate board member of the Liberty Museum & Arts Center, where he helped curate a major Summer 2017 exhibit "Barns of the Catskills."
 In 2017-2018, his photojournalism works that featured local firefighters were on display in the windows of the Museum.

 Among other local displays, his large photo print of the Roman Colosseum is also on display at Colosseo Family Restaurant and Pizzeria in Monticello.